Chesham branch: Restoration of full through service

 The eight-car configuration of the S Stock design includes open connections between the passenger cars, and thus cannot be split into shorter four-car trains capable of fitting into the bay platform at Chalfont & Latimer station.
 Consequently, in 2008 TfL announced that the shuttle service was to be abandoned.
 Instead, the long-standing Metropolitan line service of four trains per hour to and from Amersham was to be reduced to two, with the other two services running as through trains between Aldgate and Chesham.
 After 118 years of service on 11 December 2010 at 12.37 pm the last Chesham shuttle service left Chesham station.
-A Stock trains continued to run on the line, providing through services to London, until 29 September 2012 when they were retired and replaced by S8 Stock trains.
+A Stock trains continued to run on the line, alongside S8 stocks, providing through services to London, until 29 September 2012 when they were retired and replaced by S8 Stock trains.